 And it was quite doable – up until 30 kilometres.

-(*) Since 2017 the route on the first day is reversed, so the winding unsheltered dike is now conquered in the cooler morning hours.
+(*) Since 2017 the route on the first day is reversed, so the winding and unsheltered dike is now conquered in the cooler morning hours.

-I thought after a good night’s sleep my legs and feet would fall into shape again.
+I thought after a good night’s sleep my legs and feet would spring into shape again.
 But when I got up the next morning, I was so stiff that I wouldn’t be able to walk even 4 kilometres – let alone 40.
 So I dropped out, and didn’t start on the second day.

 The second attempt